Global Embedding of the Reissner-Nordstr\"om Metric in the Flat Ambient Space: Introduction

 However, even in this case the classif\/ication of the solutions of the system (\ref{1.1}) remains non\-tri\-vial.
 Fujitani et al.~\cite{fujitani} attempted to construct all the possible embeddings of the Schwarzchild metric, but their approach turned out to be not enough general.
 In \cite{statja27} the method based on the representation theory was proposed, which allows to enumerate all possible ways to realize certain symmetries of the manifold, and to construct an explicit embedding on this basis.
 Using this method, all possible minimal (i.e., in the f\/lat ambient space with minimal dimension) embeddings of the Schwarzchild metric were found.

-In the present work we use the same method in order to construct all global minimal embeddings of the Reissner--Nordstr\"om (RN) metric describing a charged black hole with a mass $m$ and a charge $q$.
+In the present work we use the same method in order to construct all global minimal embeddings of the Reissner--Nordstr\"om (RN) metric describing a charged black hole with a mass $m$ and a charge $q$ (its sign can be $+$ or $-$, but hereafter all formulas will include only $|q|$ and we will write $q$ instead of $|q|$ for the sake of simplicity).
 The corresponding line element has the form

 (we use the geometric system of units where $m$ and $q$ has the dimension of length).
 We restrict ourselves to consideration of the most nontrivial case of the so-called ``non-extremal'' charged black hole, where $q<m$ and two horizons exist: